 The I, Culture Orchestra has quickly won a very special reputation with the Young Euro Classic audience.
 Mainly because it is always good for unusual, fascinating programmes featuring music from those countries the musicians also call home.
 These countries form a geographic line from Poland via its Eastern neighbours such as Belarus and the Ukraine to the three Caucasian countries of Armenia, Azerbaijan and Georgia.
 The Ukraine is home to the 76-year-old Valentin Silvestrov, an important composer of symphonic music; Poland, in turn, produced Witold Lutosławski, whose Concerto for Orchestra of 1954 is performed all over the world to this day.
 By way of contrast, the musicians of the I, Culture Orchestra perform Beethoven’s classical Violin Concerto, featuring the charismatic violinist Julian Rachlin as the soloist.
 Familiar works in new interpretations flanked by unfamiliar works for curious ears – that is the I, Culture Orchestra’s recipe for success.

-The concert will be recorded by kulturradio vom rbb (UKW 92,4 and Kabel 95,35) and broadcast as part of the ARD Radio Festival.
+The concert will be recorded by kulturradio vom rbb (UKW 92,4 and Kabel 95,35) and broadcast as part of the series „Talents and Careers“ on September 28, 2017, starting at 08:04 pm.